9 Harry Potter Moms ~ The best, the worst, and more!

 Harry Potter is without a doubt one of my favorite book series.
 I have some wonderful memories of reading the series with my kids, traveling and visiting Harry Potter attractions, and just the community that being a fan lets you into!

 There are quite a few magical moms, or should I say – MUMS – in the Harry Potter series.
-Some are wonderful moms we probably all wish we had.
+Some of the Harry Potter moms we probably all wish we had.
 And some, well, not so much!
-Here’s my rundown of the moms of the Harry Potter series.
+Here’s my rundown of the Harry Potter moms in the series.

 The Awesome Harry Potter Moms